-Noor is our latest mini crochet doll in the Kozu Palm Pals series.
+Noor is our latest mini crochet doll in the Kozu Palm Pals small crochet dress up dolls series.
 She has lovely long hair and comes with jeans, a t-shirt, and a pretty hairband with a bow!
 Her clothes are removable so you can try different outfits on her from other mini crochet dolls in the series, to give her an extensive wardrobe!

 Want to save this pattern for later?
 Save this pin to your Pinterest crochet board.